Kuwait Magic Mall

 However, those places were Kuwait’s treasures too because we felt affection for them throughout our lives here.
 I wondered why they couldn’t have been preserved instead or atleast mixed nostalgia with renewal to pay homage to the old place.
-Otherwise, the complete destruction of it has left a kind of void in the community.
+Otherwise, the complete destruction of it left a kind of void in the community.
 Removing such places is ridding us of all our time and joy spent in them.
 I have old photographs of my family and I in Entertainment City in the 90’s.
 We would frequent the park ever so often just like everyone else remembers it.
-This very place has fallen into disrepair and now POOF! gone all of a sudden.
+This very place has fallen into disrepair and now POOF! suddenly gone.
 It was more than just an entertainment place.
 It was something Kuwait could call it her own, rather than just another global franchise.

 Even with so many malls around now, Entertainment City would have still been a favorite because spending time there would evoke happy memories and a shared love for these places with family and friends.
 As time goes by, these memories turn to nostalgia as we reminisce it’s iconic attractions like The City of Sinbad and Ali Baba.

 After the park ceased its operations, people lamented over the sad news from across the country.
-Let’s admit it, most people forgot about the place.
+Let’s admit it, most forgot about the place.
 It’s a good case of “you don’t appreciate something until you lose it”.

 Old amusement parks remind us of a simpler time, afterall.